 But in the end, the hardest part of responding to suicidality may not be about them at all.
 It's often us.
 We often freak out.
 Their pain triggers our own pain, and we become controlling, or aggressive, or just really emotional or even depressed.
 And none of that helps them.

-So I suggest we: 1) relax and not freak out, 2) be gentle and lead with empathy, 3) offer appreciation, and 4) do our part, and know that God will do the rest.
+So I suggest we: 1) relax and not freak out, 2) be gentle and lead with empathy, 3) offer appreciation, and 4) do our part, knowing that Spirit will do the rest.

 My Top Tips for Healing Anxiety and Depression